iridium-browser/website/collections/_contribute/2_development.md

 ---
 layout:		layout_start
-style:		style2
-title:		""
+title:		Development
+position:	right
-icon-class: square fa-code
+icon-class: fa-code
-heading:	Development
+img-src:	development.jpg
 ---

-If you are a security developer who knows Chromium or is focused on security in general, feel free to write us through our mailing list.
+If you are a security developer who knows Chromium or is focused on security in general, feel free to write us.
 Patches are very welcome and will get reviewed in short order!